 Mixed Reality Studio at ACE Chalmers × Chalmers Next Labs Urban Analytics

-From Visualisation to Co-Creation
+From Visualization to Co-Creation

 The Mixed Reality Studio enables immersive exploration of complex urban systems—transforming data, models, and scenarios into interactive experiences.
-Rather than simply visualising cities, the studio allows stakeholders to step inside digital twins, test ideas, and engage with future scenarios in a shared environment.
+Rather than simply visualizing cities, the studio allows stakeholders to step inside digital twins, test ideas, and engage with future scenarios in a shared environment.
 This creates new opportunities for participatory processes and collaborative decision-making across domains such as energy systems, mobility, circularity, and spatial planning.
 By making data tangible and accessible, the studio supports a deeper understanding of trade-offs and system interactions.

-A Platform Operated by Chalmers Next Labs
+A platform operated by Chalmers Next Labs

 Towards Tangible Interfaces for Urban Systems